meer-trench/SUMAT/README.md

 ```
 ### Analyze your data (source code)
 #### Input File Preparation
-Prepare your input files according to the specified format.
+Prepare your input files according to the specified format.The input file should be separated by tabs and in `.tsv` format.

 Example input file format: